seltzered/fava-classy-portfolio/readme.md

 ![Classy Portfolio Screenshot](./readme-screenshot.png)

 ## Warning: Prototype Code
 This is a prototype I'm throwing out there due to interest from the Beancount Community (see https://groups.google.com/forum/#!msg/beancount/XNjjnML_vsA/e_MAEhgCBgAJ ).
-It requires the latest dev revision of [fava](https://github.com/beancount/fava) (specifically newer than [2019-11-23](https://github.com/beancount/fava/commit/4d977c98ad07bff924da7c290b78ee9121e2bf38)).

 Issues / PR's welcome!
 So far this is just an early prototype to get a table breakdown view done, there's still work to be done on numeric features (e.g. gain/loss, tax, etc.).

 ## Introduction
 Classy Portfolio is an Extension for Fava, a web interface for the Beancount plaintext accounting software.
 The extension displays a list of different portfolios (e.g. 'taxable' vs. 'retirement'), with breakdowns using 'asset-class' and 'asset-subclass' metadata labels on commodities.